 finyinyi fi naŋ’ə

 bird of cow COMPL (oxpecker)

-To distinct some minimal pairs, words with the same sounds but different tone, they are spelled in a different way to avoid confusion:
+To distinguish some minimal tone pairs, words with the same sounds but different tone, certain words are spelled in a different way to avoid confusion:

 bɔ́ up bɔ them